-Course or Module Directors will provide all students with a summary of post-module examination learning points focusing on clarification of concepts where significant numbers of students appeared to have difficulty.
-Actual examination papers will not be made available to all students, however in the event of specific module or examination failure, students may contact the appropriate Module Director, Course Director, or Course Chair to arrange an opportunity to discuss their examination performance.
+Course or Module Directors will provide all students with a summary of post module-examination learning points focusing on clarification of concepts where significant numbers of students appeared to have difficulty.
+Actual examination papers will not be made available to all students; however, in the event of specific module or examination failure students may work with the academic support team and the module/course leaders to review their examination performance and discuss concepts that students may be struggling with.